-Born and raised in the Washington, DC area, I returned to the capital to after studying painting & printmaking at the University of New Hampshire ('99).
-I went on to work at a commercial gallery and as a studio assistant.
-From there I worked at a number of arts organizations including DC Arts Center and Washington Project for the Arts where I developed programming and interfaced with the local arts community.
+Born and raised in the Washington, DC area, I returned to DC after studying painting & printmaking at the University of New Hampshire and went on to work at a commercial gallery and as a studio assistant for glass artist, Tim Tate.
+From there I worked at a number of arts organizations including DC Arts Center and Washington Project for the Arts where I developed programming that engaged the local arts community as well as general audiences.
 I've maintained my own studio practice and have exhibited at a number of galleries and institutions including Transformer (D.C.), Gallaudet University (D.C.), Arlington Arts Center (VA), and American University Museum (D.C.).

 In 2010, I founded the studio & gallery space, Pleasant Plains Workshop which supported emerging artists and engaged with the community via exhibitions, a studio residency program, and public art projects.
 Our programming was supported by the D.C.
 Commission of the Arts & Humanities, the D.C.
 Office of Planning, and the Kresge Foundation.